hybridsjs/hybrids/docs/template-engine/styling.md

 ## CSS Stylesheet

-For external CSS content, use `style` helper method from the result of the `html` or `svg` function:
+For CSS content generated outside of the template, use `style` or `css` helper method from the result of the `html` or `svg` function:

 ```typescript
 html`...`.style(...styles: Array<string | CSSStyleSheet>): Function